Tap or faucet water across the United States is safe to consume in some places.

 Most notably, the Flint Water Crisis, where lead and other contaminants made their way into local water supplies and put thousands of people in danger, is one of the most glaring examples of tap water being at the center of a public health crisis.

 While issues with tap water persist in the United States, there have historically been efforts to provide clean and safe drinking water to all Americans.
-The Clean Water Act and the Safe Drinking Water Act both established baseline rules to lessen water pollution and increase regulations for water quality and measurements.

 However, there are some shortcomings of these laws & regulations that leave a portion of the American people exposed to contaminated drinking water.